-City of Altoona's response to the findings identified in our audit is described in the accompanying schedule of findings and questioned costs.
+Government Auditing Standards requires the auditor to perform limited procedures of the City of Altoona's response to the findings identified in our audit and described in the accompanying schedule of findings and questioned costs.
 City of Altoona's response was not subjected to the auditing procedures applied in the audit of the financial statements and, accordingly, we express no opinion on it.